 These birds are purebred and can weigh between 11 and 13 pounds, but keep in mind that these chickens do grow slower when compared to others.
 Typically, the Jersey Giant takes between 16 and 21 weeks to grow to the right size for harvesting.

-They also require more food and time, which can be a problem.
+They also require more space, food, and time, which can be costly.
 If you grow feed yourself, you can use it to feed these chickens.
 In the commercial world, these birds are usually considered unacceptable because they are expensive to raise and take a long time to reach their full size.
 However, in backyard coops, they are a hot commodity.

 Freedom Rangers had initially been developed to be pasture-fed chickens for meat; in fact, they are bred specifically to be pesticide-free in the meat market.
 Often, they flourish on a low-protein feed and can scout food better than a Cornish Cross.
 As such, they can roam around large pens with ease.